-Modern zealous supporters of the fashion for a healthy diet tirelessly repeat the dangers of excessive consumption of red meat and animal products in the diet.
-This is due, first of all, to the alarming increase in the death rate from cardiovascular diseases in the world and the mass movement for a healthy lifestyle, an integral part of which is the “right” food.
+Modern ardent supporters of the fashion for healthy eating tirelessly repeat the dangers of excessive use of red meat and animal products in the diet.
+This is due, first of all, to the alarming increase in the global mortality rate from cardiovascular diseases and the mass movement for a healthy lifestyle, an integral part of which is “proper” food.
 It's no secret that you are what you eat.
 Therefore, it is not surprising that the modern food industry offers a large number of substitute products that help vegetarians enjoy their favorite sausage without the risk of spoiling their karma.
 The most common substitute of this kind in the world will be discussed.

 What is soy?

-Soya - cultivated annual plant, which has been grown in many parts of the world since time immemorial.
-Soy products were especially widely distributed in the countries of Southeast Asia long before the arrival of Europeans, where they are still an important part of the local national cuisine to this day.
-In the rest of the world, it became known only in the 17th century.
+Soybean – cultivated annual plant, which has been grown in many parts of the planet since time immemorial.
+Soy products were especially widespread in the countries of Southeast Asia long before the arrival of Europeans, where they are still an important part of the local national cuisine.
+In the rest of the world it became known only in the 17th century.

-It is interesting to note that this plant is very often genetically engineered.
-So soy is "white mouse" flora for scientists.
-Nevertheless, in our time, soy products have rightfully won a leading position in the diet food market, mainly due to the increased content of proteins in their composition.
+It is interesting to note that this plant is very often subjected to genetic engineering.
+Thus, soybean is "white mouse" flora for scientists.
+However, in our time, soy products have rightfully gained a leading position in the dietary food market, mainly due to the increased content of proteins in their composition.

 Beneficial features

-Soy contains a huge amount of nutrients and vitamins that have a beneficial effect on the human body.
-These are vitamins B1, B2, B6, trace elements (manganese, selenium, copper, potassium, phosphorus, magnesium, iron, calcium), folic acid, isoflavones, phospholipids.
-The list of beneficial properties of soy products does not end there:
+Soy contains a huge amount of useful substances and vitamins that have a beneficial effect on the human body.
+These are vitamins B1, B2, B6, microelements (manganese, selenium, copper, potassium, phosphorus, magnesium, iron, calcium), folic acid, isoflavones, phospholipids.
+The list of beneficial properties of soy products does not end here:

 • Soy meat is a complete replacement for red meat in products that have traditionally used raw materials of animal origin.
 This is not only meat, but also milk and flour (used as a substitute for chicken eggs).
-At the same time, their energy value is absolutely not inferior to animal counterparts.
-That is why soy meat, milk and flour make up a significant part of the diet of vegetarians, as well as people who are allergic to animal products.
+Moreover, their energy value is absolutely not inferior to their animal counterparts.
+That is why soy meat, milk and flour occupy a significant part of the diet of vegetarians, as well as people who are allergic to animal products.

-• The biggest benefit of eating soy is effective cholesterol lowering in the blood, which is especially important in diseases of the cardiovascular system: atherosclerosis, coronary heart disease and hypertension, as well as in recovery from a recent myocardial infarction.
+• The most important benefit of consuming soy is effectively lowering cholesterol levels in the blood, which is especially important for diseases of the cardiovascular system: atherosclerosis, coronary heart disease and hypertension, as well as during recovery from a recent myocardial infarction.
 Plus, soy stabilizes the amount of fat in the liver.

-• Due to its cholesterol-lowering properties, soy is also recommended for people who are overweight, obese and want to lose weight.
+• Due to its ability to lower cholesterol, soy is also recommended for people who have problems with excess weight, are obese and want to lose weight.

-• Soy contains natural analogues of female hormones - isoflavones also called phytoestrogens.
-Although in their structure they repeat estrogens, they absolutely do not affect the sexual sphere.
-They help women during menopause to more easily endure the manifestations of menopause.
+• Soy contains natural analogues of female hormones - isoflavones, which are also called phytoestrogens.
+Although they resemble estrogens in their structure, they have absolutely no effect on the sexual sphere.
+They help women during menopause to more easily endure the symptoms of menopause.

 • Soy is also indicated for diabetes, as it slows down the absorption of glucose from the blood.
-And because of the low content of sugars and carbohydrates, it can be a good addition to the diet of diabetics.
+And due to the low sugar and carbohydrate content, it can be a good addition to the diet of diabetics.

 Harmful properties

-Of course, every product has its downsides.
-However, in the case of soy protein-based products, it should be remembered that the harmful properties are quite serious and can further lead to a sharp deterioration in health.
+Of course, any product has its negative sides.
+However, in the case of soy protein-based products, it should be remembered that the harmful properties can be quite serious and can further lead to a sharp deterioration in health.

-• Soya slows down the absorption of iodine by the thyroid gland Therefore, it is contraindicated in young children.
-It has long been noted that excessive consumption of these products can lead to the development of goiter disease in children and problems with the endocrine system in general.
+• Soybeans slows down the absorption of iodine by the thyroid gland, therefore it is contraindicated for young children.
+It has long been noted that excessive consumption of these products can lead to the development of goiter in children and problems with the endocrine system in general.

 • Very often, the presence of soy products in the diet of young children can lead to the development food allergies.

-• Soya absolutely contraindicated for pregnant women.
+• Soybeans absolutely contraindicated for pregnant women.
 It not only negatively affects the development of the brain in the embryo, but can also lead to miscarriage in the future.

-• Another big disadvantage is cerebrovascular accident and risk of developing Alzheimer's disease.
+• Another big disadvantage is cerebrovascular accident and the risk of developing Alzheimer's disease.

-• It also speeds up the aging process of the body.
+• It also accelerates the aging process of the body.

-• There is evidence that the frequent use of soy accelerates the sexual development of girls, but in boys, on the contrary, it slows it down.
+• There is evidence that frequent consumption of soy accelerates the sexual development of girls, but on the contrary, it slows it down in boys.

-• Soy provokes significant women's risk of developing breast cancer.
+• Soy provokes significant risk of developing breast cancer in women.

-• Due to the presence of a large amount of phytoestrogens in its composition, in men who often eat soy milk (to gain muscle mass), the mammary glands increase.
+• Due to the presence of a large amount of phytoestrogens in its composition, men who often consume soy milk (to gain muscle mass) have enlarged mammary glands.

-1. soy flour- is a complete replacement for eggs and is used, as a rule, as a dough thickener in vegetarian pastries.
+1. Soy flour– is a complete replacement for eggs and is usually used as a dough thickener in vegetarian baking.

 2. Soybean oil– used as a substitute for other vegetable oils.

-3. Soy sauce- A popular condiment for Asian cuisine.
+3. Soy sauce- a popular seasoning for Asian dishes.

-4. Soy milk- It is used as a substitute for cow's milk.
+4. Soy milk– used as a replacement for cow's milk.

-5. Natto- fermented soybeans - the basis of the Japanese breakfast.
+5. Natto– Fermented soybeans are the basis of the Japanese breakfast.

 6. Yuba– dried foam collected from soy milk.